mujahidriazpk/ShopADoc/wp-content/plugins/flexible-checkout-fields/readme.txt

 You do not need a customer's phone number or second line address?
 Just hide the fields from the checkout and you're good to go.
 This is just one click away.
 Decide to show it later?
 Just another click and the field shows again.
 You can validate email too and hide WooCommerce price.

 = Display Checkout Fields on Other Pages =
 You can display the fields not only in the checkout page.
-Just mark a specific checkbox under the ‘Display On’ tab as checked.
+Just mark a specific checkbox under the "Display On" tab as checked.
 You have 4 different locations to use:
 * Thank You Page
 * My Account - address
 * My Account - order